-A new year and another personal best, this time second at Ironman New Zealand 2016 with a time of 8:09:37, made him the fourth fastest British athlete ever – a list he now tops following his epic race at Challenge Roth 2016.
+A new year and another personal best, this time second at Ironman New Zealand 2016 with a time of 8:09:37, made him the fourth fastest British athlete ever – before becoming the first British ‘Sub-8’ athlete at Challenge Roth 2016.

 The latest additons to the list are, in his Ironman debut, Ritchie Nicholls and returning to Ironman after a couple of years of injury, Nichols Ward Munoz (both at Ironman Arizona 2013), while early 2014 has seen the addition of Daniel Halksworth and Harry Wiltshire at the Ironman Asia-Pacific Champs, Melbourne.

 The biggest race of all, Kona, saw David McNamee become the fastest British athlete ever at the Ironman World Championships in 2016, for the first time in his career joining this ‘Sub 8:30’ listing.
 His second entry was a new Scottish Ironman record at IRONMAN South Africa 2017.